 Dobbyn, however, wasn’t always national treasure material.
 In 1984, Dobbyn’s band DD Smash headlined a free concert in Auckland’s Queen Street.
 Shortly after DD Smash’s set started, the power went off.
 Some of the 10,000 crowd members started throwing bottles, riot police arrived, and Dobbyn allegedly told the crowd “I wish those riot squad guys would stop wanking and put their little batons away.”
 The concert was cancelled and the audience rioted, causing $1 million of damage.

-Murray Ball, who drew Footrot Flats, and John Clarke, who voiced Wal Footrot, have both passed away recently, but Dobbyn’s still around and still New Zealand’s songwriter.
+Murray Ball, who drew Footrot Flats, and John Clarke, who voiced Wal Footrot, have both passed away recently, but Dobbyn’s still around and is still New Zealand’s songwriter.